dprgarner/react-batch-n-cache/README.md

 ## Motivation

-The aim of this library is to provide a simple-to-use state-managing component that covers a good range of simple and common use cases for client-side data- fetching, and to implement this in a declarative manner using React.
+The aim of this library is to provide a simple-to-use state-managing component that covers a good range of simple and common use cases for client-side data-fetching, and to implement this in a declarative manner using React.

 The primary inspiration for this component is the Query React component in the [React Apollo library for Apollo Client][react-apollo].
 The following example